haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 Observe GHC Optimizations on your Data Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GHC is a good optimizing compiler and this is easy to observe using weigh.
+GHC is a good optimizing compiler and by using weigh we can investigate how GHC is optimizing our program.
 Consider these data types:

 .. code-block:: haskell